 Grammarly Test: The Results

-Grammarly identified the grammar and spelling issues in my article in a sidebar.
+The Grammarly editor identified the grammar, punctuation and spelling errors in my text in a sidebar.

 I fixed them one by one by scrolling down.
 It also caught and fixed the grammar issues that Microsoft Word ignored like text written in passive voice.

 Grammarly provided context to each mistake, which is useful from the point of view of improving your writing skills.
 The premium version of Grammarly editor also indicates errors in sentence structure.

-It also recommended adding some commas in sentences that Whitesmoke and Ginger ignored.
+It also recommended adding some commas in the text that Whitesmoke and Ginger ignored.

-I've reviewed Grammarly at length.
+I've reviewed the Grammarly tool at length.
 If you're interested, read my full Grammarly review.

-- Easy to use thanks to great user interface
+- Easy to use thanks to a great user interface

 - Great writing insights